sumedhpb/Natural-Disaster-Mitigation/README.md

 # Natural-Disaster-Mitigation
 ## A platform to connect, help, and provide relief to victims of natural disasters

-The idea is developed as a part of Microsoft Codefundo 2018.
+Developed as a part of Microsoft Codefundo 2018.

 ## Inspiration